Mitigate threats by using Windows 10 security features

 Configurable Windows 10 mitigations designed to help protect against memory manipulation require in-depth understanding of these threats and mitigations and knowledge about how the operating system and applications handle memory.
 The standard process for maximizing these types of mitigations is to work in a test lab to discover whether a given setting interferes with any applications that you use so that you can deploy settings that maximize protection while still allowing apps to run correctly.

-As an IT professional, you can ask application developers and software vendors to deliver applications that include an additional protection called Control Flow Guard (CFG).
+As an IT professional, you can ask application developers and software vendors to deliver applications that include an extra protection called Control Flow Guard (CFG).
 No configuration is needed in the operating system—the protection is compiled into applications.
 More information can be found in Control Flow Guard.

 Table 2 Configurable Windows 10 mitigations designed to help protect against memory exploits